CharleneMcKeown/DevOps-and-Containers/README.md

 Our repository contains the code for a .NET Core MVC (Model View Controller) website.
 We have some other files in this project that enable us to deploy the website to containers:

-dockerfile - This file enables Docker to build an image automatically by reading the instructions contained within.
+**dockerfile** - This file enables Docker to build an image automatically by reading the instructions contained within.
+In this case we will be pulling the aspnetcore:1.0 image from the Microsoft Docker hub.

-docker-compose.yml - This file defines the image that will be used and points to the Dockerfile above which we used to build the image for us.
+**docker-compose.yml** - This file defines the image that will be used and points to the Dockerfile above which we used to build the image for us.

-mhc-aks.yaml - This is our Kubernetes manifest file.
+**mhc-aks.yaml** - This is our Kubernetes manifest file.
 In here, we define the deployments, services and pods that we need for our application to run.

 Now, we need to change the code in two files to make sure we deploy our application correctly.